 Supreme Court Trade Ruling: What It Means for the Printing Industry

 Print service providers and converters depend on imported materials and components.
 Critical inputs include printing plates, finishing equipment, printheads and electronics, media such as vinyl, films, papers, textiles, and specialty substrates, as well as inks and coatings produced or partially manufactured abroad.
-Tariffs that increased landed costs in these categories have weighed on margins.
-Their removal, along with the possibility of refunds, could help stabilize pricing and provide relief, particularly for small and mid-sized operations.
+Tariffs that increased landed costs in these categories have weighed on already tight margins.
+The removal of the IEEPA tariffs may help stabilize pricing by easing landed costs on certain inputs.
+Even so, tariffs continue to squeeze already tight margins—especially for small and mid-sized operations.

 Tariffs Remain a Tool—With Clearer Guardrails